 But you don’t need to if you don’t have the time.
 You could buy a bottle of lime juice too then you wouldn’t even have to squeeze the lime.
 See how lazy I am.
 I don’t know if it would taste quite the same though.

-5. Garlic Orange Glazed Salmon – Real Food with Jessica
+5. Garlic Orange-Glazed – Real Food with Jessica

 This is a really quick and easy meal.
 While this is baking in the oven, which doesn’t take very long.
 You make the orange sauce on the stove top.
 When it is finished baking you put the fish on the serving plate and pour the orange sauce over it.